guascy666/Label-Guided-Teacher-for-Surgical-Phase-Recognition-via-Knowledge-Distillation/README.md

 # Label-Guided-Teacher-for-Surgical-Phase-Recognition-via-Knowledge-Distillation

 ## Introduction
-The Pytorch implementation for our paper '[Label-Guided-Teacher-for-Surgical-Phase-Recognition-via-Knowledge-Distillation]', accepted at International Conference on Medical Image Computing and Computer-Assisted Intervention(MICCAI2024).
+The Pytorch implementation for our paper 'Label-Guided-Teacher-for-Surgical-Phase-Recognition-via-Knowledge-Distillation', accepted at International Conference on Medical Image Computing and Computer-Assisted Intervention(MICCAI2024).

 In this work, we propose a novel label-guided teacher network for surgical phase recognition based on knowledge distillation.
 We introduce label embedding-frame